nickdba/Travel/Prague/Day-1/Readme.md

 Jewish Town – Josefov.

 Tickets can be bought from the museums of the Pinkas Synagogue, Klausen Synagogue or the Spanish synagogue.
+Open each day from 9am to 6pm except Saturday.

 ### Trivia 5